herjulf/sensd/README.md

 direct in your web-browser.

 ### seltag
-seltag filter and formats "tagged data" on stdin by column a format on stdout.
-A typical seltag input is the output from sensd (sensors.dat).
-The resulting
-data plotting is normally used for plotting and further analysis.
+seltag filters and formats "tagged data" on stdin and outputs on stdout by in column format.
+A typical seltag input comes from sensd (sensors.dat).
+The resulting data plotting is normally used for plotting and further analysis.
 I most cases seltag is used together unix commands like grep, tail etc.

 Syntax:
 seltag 2 ID=%s T=%s V_MCU=%s < infile > outfile